Past Simple exercises

 Incorrect Correct

-Another common mix-up in Past Simple tense test involves confusion with the Present Perfect.
+Another common mix-up in the Past Simple tense test involves missing the time marker as the point that indicates the correct tense.

 Incorrect Correct